-Broadly speaking, we use personal information for the purposes of monitoring the use of our website, marketing, fundraising and promotional efforts; improving and customising our site’s content and layout, engaging with our supporters and for all other lawful purposes.
+Broadly speaking, we use personal information for the purposes of monitoring the use of our website, marketing, fundraising and promotional efforts; improving and customising our site’s content and layout, engaging with our supporters and for all other lawful purposes. discussed with better thing with regards to rules of blackjack uk.
 This enables us to better communicate about our services.

 Furthermore, such information may be shared with others on an aggregated basis but not in a way to identify you.
 Personally identifiable information will not be shared with third parties except as required by law.

 Occasionally, we may also use the information we collect to notify you of updates about Mary’s House or other information we think you will find valuable.
 You may notify us at any time if you do not wish to receive communications by emailing us via the link we provide you, or contacting us (see Contact details below).

 Use of website information

 What are cookies?

 A cookie is a very small text document which often includes an anonymous unique identifier.
 When you visit a website, that site’s computer asks your computer for permission to store this file in a part of your hard drive specifically designated for cookies.
 Each website can send its own cookie to your browser if your browser’s preferences allow it but (to protect your privacy) your browser only permits a website to access the cookies it has already sent to you, not the cookies sent to you by other sites.